tejas-2232/MachineLearning-Geek/README.md

 7.Machine Learning with Python Cookbook_ Practical Solutions from Preprocessing to Deep Learning-O’Reilly Media
 8. Python Data analysis 2018 <br>
 9.Python Machine Learning with Example by PACKT <br>
-10. Scipy and Numpy book by O'REILLY <br>
-11. Scikit learn cookbook <br>
+10. Scikit learn cookbook <br>
-12. Think Bayes by Allen Downey <br>
+11. Think Bayes by Allen Downey <br>
-13. Mathematics for Machine Learning- Garrett Thomas <br>
+12. Mathematics for Machine Learning- Garrett Thomas <br>
-14. Machine Learning for Absolute Beginners - Oliver Theobald <br>
+13. Machine Learning for Absolute Beginners - Oliver Theobald <br>
-15. Statistical Methods  for Machine Learning - small book <br>
+14. Statistical Methods  for Machine Learning - small book <br>
-16. The Hundred-Page Machine Learning Book - Andriy Burkov
+15. The Hundred-Page Machine Learning Book - Andriy Burkov

+> ### All the books listed here are for educational and research purpose only.
+All the credits goes to original Authors and publishers of the book.

+> ### In case if you find any material not aligning with the policies, you can contact me and I will remove the material.